ryanthomas92/promises/README.md

-You've seen them before.
+#### Check for Understanding

-May libraries - including jQuery and Angular -- have implementations of promises.
-Can you think of an example from Angular?
+You've used promises before.
+Many libraries - including jQuery and Angular -- have implementations of promises.

+1. Can you think of an example of promises from Angular?

+![provisos](http://evolveandsucceed.com/wp-content/uploads/2014/05/03-provisos.gif)

 There are a few minor provisos.
-Various implementations of promises have all been a little bit different.
-The good news is the JS/ES6 community has pretty much settled on standards for this now.
+Various implementations of promises have all been a little bit different across libraries and languages.
+We'll dive in with Angular's `$q`.

-![provisos](http://evolveandsucceed.com/wp-content/uploads/2014/05/03-provisos.gif)

 ### `$q` basics